Community Views: What Is Biopsy Really Like?

 The pain and the recovery

 For men who find the biopsy fairly painful, it is over sooner than many men anticipate (15 minutes).
-Some men may experience some residual pain over a couple days when going to the bathroom.
+Some men may experience some residual pain over a couple of days when going to the bathroom.
 In the scheme of things, a little discomfort outweighs not finding cancer and having worse health and medical outcomes.

 “They gave me a Valium a half hour before proceeding and had me get in the fetal position on a table.
-Then shoved a baseball bat up there and fired an air rifle six times to get the samples while I prayed out loud to God.
+Then shoved a baseball bat up there and fired an air rifle 6 times to get the samples while I prayed out loud to God.
 Almost needed stitches from clawing my arm while trying not to move.
 But they gave me a piece of candy for being a good boy.
 Seriously worth the pain though.
 Found cancer early and got it out.
 All good now.
-Nice story to tell at parties also so win-win!!”
+Nice story to tell at parties also, so win-win!!”

 Join the conversation